 In June 1967, years of escalating border skirmishes and small-scale guerrilla attacks, exacerbated by the tensions of the Cold War, came to a head in the Six-Day War.

 Acutely aware of their vulnerable position and with the memory of the Holocaust still fresh, Israel had built a powerful and well-organized military.
-On the morning of June 5, 1967, anticipating a move from its Arab neighbors, which had just signed a defense pact, Israel launched a stunning preemptive strike, wiping out most of Egypt’s air force, followed by those of Jordan and Syria in the afternoon.
+On the morning of June 5, 1967, anticipating a move from its Arab neighbors, who had just signed a defense pact, Israel launched a stunning preemptive strike.
+The strike wiped out most of Egypt’s air force, followed by those of Jordan and Syria in the afternoon.
 This left the Arab states’ armies vulnerable and over the next five days of fighting the Israelis expanded their territory dramatically, capturing the Gaza Strip and the Sinai Peninsula from Egypt, the Golan Heights from Syria and the West Bank and East Jerusalem from Jordan.

 After 2,000 years of exile, all of Judaism’s holy sites were now under Jewish control.
 Images of Israeli soldiers capturing the Western Wall in Jerusalem became iconic.
 Some Israeli politicians warned that the size of the new Israel would make future conflict inevitable, but religious Jews believed the capturing of their holy sites was a miracle bestowed by God, which could not be given up.
 Israel stationed troops in Gaza and began to build settlements in the newly occupied territories, in defiance of international law that prohibits occupiers from settling their people on the land they capture.

 In Gaza, more than 1 million refugees were left under Israeli rule.
-The defeat invigorated a fledgling Palestinian national movement, with the Palestinian Liberation Organization (PLO) gained new influence.
+The defeat invigorated a fledgling Palestinian national movement, with the Palestinian Liberation Organization (PLO) gaining new influence.

 In 1993, the PLO and Israel signed the Oslo Peace Accords.
 Israel relinquished control of parts of Gaza and the West Bank to a semi-autonomous government, the Palestinian Authority, in exchange for an agreement to stem violence by Palestinian guerilla groups, including Hamas, which had formed during violent clashes between Palestinians and Israeli troops in 1987.
 But the Palestinian Authority could not stop the attacks and Israel refused to dismantle its remaining settlements.

-In 2005, Israel unilaterally withdrew its settlements from Gaza and the following year Hamas, which had established social and educational programs in Gaza, rode a wave of popularity to an election victory.
+In 2005, Israel unilaterally withdrew its settlements and soldiers from inside Gaza in a so-called “disengagement” intended to limit conflict.
+The following year Hamas, which had established social and educational programs in Gaza, rode a wave of popularity to an election victory.
 It soon fell into a week-long battle with the ruling party, Fatah, which took control of the West Bank.